M20Jay/Hello-World/README.md

 Hello Microverse!
 > Description the project.
-This is a "Hello world" project.
-It focuse on enhancing knowledge of the tools and best practices you learned in the previous steps.
+In this project, I set up a "Hello world" repository.
+No hard coding is required for this project.
+My aim is to master all codes and tools learned about i previous steps.
 ## Built With
 HTML &CSS